-- Alien individuals who are claimed as dependents and are not eligible for an SSN, - · Alien individual spouses who are claimed as exemptions and are not eligible for an
+- · Alien individuals who are claimed as dependents and are not eligible for an SSN, and - · Alien individual spouses who are claimed as exemptions and are not eligible for an SSN.

 Employer identification number.
 An individual may use an SSN (or ITIN) for individual taxes and an EIN for business taxes.
-To apply for an EIN, file Form SS-4 with the IRS.
+To apply for an EIN, file Form SS-4, Application for Employer Identification Number, with the IRS.